 If you just use the eyeball test, you'll see that sumo deadlifts target the quads and hips more than conventional deadlifts, which heavily engage your entire posterior chain.
 For this reason, some strength athletes choose to incorporate both deadlift styles into their training.
 Perhaps most famous of all is strongman Brian Shaw.
 While not a necessity, it's something to consider if you want to change up your program and try to strengthen muscles you don't typically use.

-I did conventional deadlift for years (around 9 or 10 if I had to guess).
+I did conventional deadlift for about 10 years.
 After an unrelated back injury that resulted in bulging discs, I decided to give sumo deadlift a shot to take pressure off my lower back.
-It took a while for me to feel comfortable getting into a proper stance, and I initially struggled with technique.
+It took a while to feel comfortable getting into a proper stance, and I initially struggled with technique.
 However, I was able to pull just under my conventional max in a couple of months.
+In fact:

-So, what's the final verdict?
-I would say that sumo deadlift is undoubtedly easier (not the form, necessarily, but to pull heavier weights).
-Do I consider sumo deadlift cheating?
-No. I consider it a different lift altogether.
-I truly believe there should be different classes in powerlifting competitions, for example, to account for the general advantages sumo deadlift provides.
 You wouldn't have some competitors do incline bench press while others did flat bench press.
 They're both a type of bench press and look roughly the same, but are obviously significantly different.
-There's a reason sumo deadlifters who switch to conventional deadlift cannot pull as much weight.
+There's a reason why sumo deadlifters who switch to conventional deadlift can't pull as much weight.

 Competition committees should also rein in form abusers (like the IPF recently did with big arch bench pressers).
 There are some sumo deadlifters who simply widen their stance to reduce range of motion further and make the movement easier.
 That's actually what I did to pull 585lb.
 I had no business touching that weight having just switched to a sumo stance, but was able to do it without issue.

-Should you do sumo deadlift?
 It depends on your goals.
-If you're a powerlifter who can add 50lb to your total because of the lift, then why wouldn't you?
-Sure, you might take some flak from the fitness community at large, but it's allowed and can still be impressive.
+If you're a powerlifter who can add 50lb to your total because of sumo deadlift, then why wouldn't you?
+You might take some flak from the fitness community at large, but it's allowed and can still be impressive.
 Just look at guys like Jamal Browner and Danny Grigsby (though Grigsby takes advantage of what I'd consider an excessively wide stance).

 Sumo deadlift is certainly a legitimate movement to consider incorporating into your strength program, too.
 As you likely guessed from my experience, though, I think conventional deadlift is the way to go.
 There's no faking a strong conventional deadlift, and we all know it's a much manlier lift ;)